 - Post-secondary instructor and Internship Supervisor since 1980 - in NY, NC, England and PA

-- Behavioral specialist in Discrete Trial Therapy, trained in Lovaas Applied Behavioral Analysis methods
+- Behavioral specialist in Discrete Trial Therapy, trained in Lovaas Applied Behavioral Analysis

 - Director of Learning Assistance Center, Brevard College, NC

 George W. Atherton Award for Excellence in Teaching T he Pennsylvania State University, March 2013

 The George W. Atherton Award for Excellence in Teaching award recognizes outstanding teachers for their devotion and effort toward undergraduate teaching and is annually presented to only six faculty members across the University.

 Distinguished Teacher Award The Pennsylvania State University, Brandywine campus, April 2010

 The PSU Brandywine Distinguished Teacher Award honors and recognizes a full-time faculty member for exceptional teaching, and provides encouragement and incentive for teaching excellence and contributions to the Penn State Brandywine campus community.

 Madlyn Hanes Award The Pennsylvania State University, Brandywine campus, April 2007

 The Madlyn Hanes award award recognizes a full-time faculty member of Penn State Brandywine who has made outstanding contributions to the campus community through exceptional achievements in teaching, research, scholarship, creative activity, or service.